juliasaltzman1/JuliaSaltzman/index.md

 I am interested in using novel and noninvasive tools to study species and ecosystems which are logistically difficult and costly to study.
 #### Unmanned Aerial Vehicles
-_Using drones, I study the behavior, specifically the aggregations of Atlantic tarpon off the Coast of Miami._
+_Using drones, I study the behavior, specifically the aggregations of Atlantic tarpon off the Coast of Miami.
+This is a figure from Saltzman et al. 2021, which is in prep for submission to Southeastern Naturalist._
 ![(Figure from Saltzman et al. 2021 (in prep for submission to Southeastern Naturalist)](Tarpon%20Figure%201.jpg)